Fairness and robustness in anti-causal prediction: Fairness and robustness in the anti-causal setting

 \begin{remark} \citet{veitch2021counterfactual} also provide a number of related results in their study of the implications of counterfactual invariance in anti-causal settings.
 Counterfactual invariance requires that the predictions of a model be invariant across label-preserving counterfactual versions of the input, such as the counterfactual that we would observe if the sensitive attribute were different.
 Our findings concern a narrower case where there exists a sufficient statistic $\bX^*$, which \citet{veitch2021counterfactual} refer to this as the ``purely spurious'' case.
 In their findings, \citet{veitch2021counterfactual} show that counterfactual invariance implies the separation criterion generally in anticausal settings, and that the optimal counterfactually invariant predictor in also minimax optimal in the purely spurious case.
 Here, our results speak more directly to the implications of fairness criteria in the purely spurious setting, and, by focusing on the weaker risk invariance property, we make the connection without the conceptual ambiguity of defining counterfactuals with respect to sensitive attributes \citep[see, e.g.][for discussion of this point]{kohler2018eddie}.

 \end{remark}

 These results have several implications in the motivation and practical application of the separation criterion.
 First, they provide a counterpoint to standard discussions of fairness-performance tradeoffs.
 In particular, they highlight the importance of specifying the distribution (or distributions) on which fairness and performance are defined.
 On one hand, in our setting, the Bayes optimal in-distribution predictor, $\E_{P_s}[Y \mid \bX]$, does not in general satisfy separation (this follows because $\bX$ is not d-separated from $V$, so $\E[Y \mid \bX]$ is not independent of $V$).
 This implies that a model satisfying separation must have lower-than-optimal in-distribution accuracy.
 On the other hand, because Proposition~\ref{prop:separation is robust} shows that separation implies risk invariance, the performance of a model that satisfies separation cannot degrade if the model is deployed in a causally consistent scenario included in $\cP$.
 And in fact, as Proposition~\ref{prop:optimal robust has separation} shows, the best possible risk invariant model satisfies separation, implying that there is no tradeoff between optimal \emph{invariant} performance and this fairness criterion.
 Thus, if model performance beyond the training distribution $P_s$ is important in an application, risk invariance can provide a purely performance-oriented motivation for enforcing a separation criterion.
+We note in passing that since separation and sufficiency are at odds, risk invariant models in the anticausal settings will not satisfy sufficiency.

 Secondly, Proposition~\ref{prop:optimal robust has separation} suggests that, in our anti-causal setting, criteria designed for targeting optimal risk invariant predictors may be effective for learning classifiers that satisfy separation, even if they do not imply separation directly.
 For example, consider the approach proposed in \citet{makar2021causally} that targets the optimal risk invariant predictor by enforcing an \emph{ideal distribution independence} (IDI) criterion.